MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### What you think is the end is often just a stepping stone

 When initially having the issues with my hands I thought the Kinesis would be where I would end up.
 It wasn't, it was a stepping stone.
 When we look at problems, we often see a solution and then fixate on that.
-Once having adopted a solution for an appropriate period of time, it is important that we don't get stuck and can move forward.
+Once having adopted a solution for an appropriate period of time it is important that we don't get stuck and can move forward.